-Papua New Guinea is only a short distance from the northern tip of Queensland, its capital of Port Moresby approximately 1 hour flight from Cairns and 2.5 hours from Brisbane.
+Gude!
+Papua New Guinea is only a short distance from the northern tip of Queensland.
+Its capital of Port Moresby is approximately 1 hour flight from Cairns and 2.5 hours from Brisbane.

 For more information and for holders of other passports, please refer to the Department of Foreign Affairs and Trade website for the latest travel advice.

-Tipping: Tipping is generally not expected or encouraged, however if you would like to tip, please give to the hotel or dive centre manager to be distributed amongst all staff.
+Tipping is generally not expected or encouraged.
+However, if you would like to tip, please give to the hotel or dive centre manager to be distributed amongst all staff.